niklaskhf/xgo/README.md

 dependency is only supported by more recent systems.
 As such, `xgo` supports the selection of specific platform versions by appending them to the OS target string.

- * `--targets=ios-8.1/*`: cross compile to iOS 8.1
- * `--targets=android-16/*`: cross compile to Android Jelly Bean
  * `--targets=darwin-10.9/*`: cross compile to Mac OS X Mavericks
  * `--targets=windows-6.0/*`: cross compile to Windows Vista

 The supported platforms are:

- * All Android APIs up to Android Lollipop 5.0 ([API level ids](https://source.android.com/source/build-numbers.html))
  * All Windows APIs up to Windows 8.1 limited by `mingw-w64` ([API level ids](https://en.wikipedia.org/wiki/Windows_NT#Releases))
  * OSX APIs in the range of 10.6 - 10.11
- * All iOS APIs up to iOS 9.3

-### Mobile libraries

-Apart from the usual runnable binaries, `xgo` also supports building library archives for Android (`android/aar`) and iOS (`ios/framework`).
-Opposed to `gomobile` however `xgo` does not derive library APIs from the Go code, so proper CGO C external methods must be defined within the package.

-In the case of Android archives, all architectures will be bundled that are supported by the requested Android platform version.
-For iOS frameworks `xgo` will bundle armv7 and arm64 by default, and also the x86_64 simulator builds if the iPhoneSimulator.sdk was injected by the user:

-* Create a new docker image based on xgo: `FROM niklaskhf/xgo-latest`
-* Inject the simulator SDK: `ADD iPhoneSimulator9.3.sdk.tar.xz /iPhoneSimulator9.3.sdk.tar.xz`
-* Bootstrap the simulator SDK: `$UPDATE_IOS /iPhoneSimulator9.3.sdk.tar.xz`

 ### CGO dependencies